John Mayer Doesn’t Want To Mess Up Again, But Still Does With New Music Video

 “I hope there’s an understanding that we were sensitive to it,” he said.
 “Do I think that someone is going to tweet that this is cultural appropriation?
 Yes.
 It’s going to be interesting to see.”

-And, in the interview, Mayer has admitted that he’s messed up yet again.
+In the interview, Mayer has admitted that he’s messed up yet again.
 He brought up his infamous Rolling Stone interview and Playboy interview.
 Those are the reasons why he left pop music behind to become the frontman of the Grateful Dead’s off-shoot band, Dead & Company.

 “What has to happen for a guy to believe he’s totally well-adjusted and be that far out of touch?” he quipped.
 “My GPS was shattered, just shattered.”